-Highly motivated bacteriologists who have experience in the fields of cell division, sporulation (endospore formation), two-component systems (histidine kinase/response regulator), Ser/Thr kinases, and/or antibacterial resistance mechanisms with expertise in any (preferably more than one) of the following areas are encouraged to inquire anytime.
-To apply for this position, email (email@example.com) a single pdf document composed of a cover letter, statement of research experience and interests, and CV with the contact information of three references.
+Bacteriologists who have experience and/or interest in the fields of cell division, cell differentiation, two-component systems (histidine kinase/response regulator), Ser/Thr kinases, and/or antibacterial resistance mechanisms with expertise in any (preferably more than one) of the following areas are encouraged to inquire anytime via email.

 * Bacterial genetics (especially Staphylococcus aureus)

 * Transposon mutagenesis

 * Protein-DNA interaction analysis